aagricola/18-ED/11-week_Project-Work/README.md

 ## Homework

 - Make progress on your Project (remember: this is part of your process which is part of the project's final grade)
+- Make three more posts to your CPJ, and share the link with me if you have not already!
 - HAVE A RESTFUL BREAK!!!